Blog Post Thumbnail

 Distance should never be a barrier to celebrating success or offering guidance.
 Make recognition a regular practice by shouting out achievements in public team channels.
 This ensures everyone, especially remote workers, feels seen and valued.
 Schedule consistent, private one-on-one meetings with each team member to discuss their progress, challenges, and career growth.
 This dedicated time is essential for providing personalized feedback and strengthening your connection.
 These check-ins build trust and show your team that you’re invested in their success, which is a powerful way to keep employees motivated.

-Address Performance Issues Proactively
+Don't Wait: Address Performance Issues Early

 When performance issues come up, it’s important to address them promptly and privately.
 Think of it like the quick, informal desk-side chats you’d have in the office.
 A direct message or a brief video call can be just as effective for a quick check-in.
 The goal is to open a supportive dialogue, understand what’s going on, and find a solution together.
 Approaching these conversations with empathy helps maintain trust and reinforces that you’re there to help your team members get back on track, not to place blame.
 This proactive approach prevents small issues from becoming bigger problems down the line.